jkang1643/stately/README.md

 ![ChatGPT Image Jul 5, 2025 at 06_07_31 PM](https://github.com/user-attachments/assets/2660f828-49c7-444d-beca-d8b01854667a)
-# bitchat
+# Stately

 > [!WARNING]
 > This software has not received external security review and may contain vulnerabilities and may not necessarily meet its stated security goals.
 Do not use it for sensitive use cases, and do not rely on its security until it has been reviewed.
 Work in progress.

-A secure, decentralized, peer-to-peer messaging app that works over Bluetooth mesh networks.
-No internet required, no servers, no phone numbers - just pure encrypted communication.
+A minimal, decentralized state broadcasting tool that works over Bluetooth mesh networks.
+Share your current status with nearby peers without internet, servers, or accounts - just pure encrypted state synchronization.

 ## License